 - Narcolepsy treatment

 Unfortunately, amphetamines, even when taken as prescribed can lead to physical and psychological dependence.
-These drugs are very habit-forming and sustained or continued repeat use of amphetamines, even legal amphetamines, can lead to addiction.
+According to the University of Maryland, these drugs are very habit-forming and sustained or continued repeat use of amphetamines, even legal amphetamines, can lead to addiction.

 What is Amphetamine Addiction?